StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 **Example of where the service.name is displayed within the Topology Perspective within your component properties**

-1) Click on your component in the StackState Topology Perspective
+1) Click on your component in the Rancher Observability Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
 3) A row with the key `name` will contain the value you defined, as seen below in the image.
 4) Your component will also contain a new label called service-name, this will also represent your component name.